sfx09/isce2/task/README.md

     ```
 2. Once the image is built, you can run the pipeline with the following command:
     ```bash
-    docker run -v artifacts:/app/task/artifacts isce task/do run
+    docker run -v ~/.netrc:/root/.netrc -v artifacts:/app/task/artifacts isce task/do run
     ```

 ## Assumptions/Corrections
-- Failed to create DEM for the bounding box generated for the given SLCs.
-The N44W61 file was missing on the server, causing the DEM stitching to fail.
-To resolve this, the bounding box was adjusted by the script.
+- The bounding box for the DEM is defined using the coordinates S (minimum latitude), N (maximum latitude), W (minimum longitude), and E (maximum longitude).
+The script calculates these values from the SLC coordinates and intersects them with the bounding box for AOI.geojson to determine the final bounding box.
-- The orbit data requied by `stackSentinel.py` did not align correctly with the data fetch by `dloadOrbits.py`.
-As a fix, orbit data is automatically fetched during the run file builder process.
+- The orbit data required by `stackSentinel.py` was not properly aligned with the data fetched by `dloadOrbits.py`.
+To resolve this, the script now automatically retrieves the necessary orbit data during the builder process.
-- Did not use the `AOI Geojson` file supplied in the problem statement.
+- There was an issue with downloading the `AOI.geojson` file from OneDrive, so it was pre-downloaded and stored in the repository.